Ecology of the California Red-legged Frog Workshop

 $450 – Includes breakfast and lunch.
 Confirmed registration is on a first-come, first-served basis, upon receiving payment, through our online registration form below.
 Information on required equipment can be found below.

 This is a great opportunity to receive training in species identification, field sampling techniques, and the habitat requirements of the California red-legged frog (CRF).
 Workshop information will be useful for evaluating CRF habitats, assessing potential impact from projects within the range of CRF, conservation planning, and those who provide educational outreach to agricultural producers.
 Intended audiences include biological consultants, land managers and planners, researchers, and resource agency personnel.
 Please note: regulatory topics will not be covered in detail.

 8 am to 2 pm – Classroom

-Overview of biology and management of the California red-legged frog.
+Overview of the ecology of the California red-legged frog.
 Demonstration of equipment, frog identification, and PIT-tagging and radiotracking techniques.

 2 pm to 6 pm – Field Site Instruction